 Getting around in Shanghai, going to the Grand Prix and transport to the Airport

-Walking around in the city centre is easy, but distances are vast and you will find yourself using public transport at some stage even if it’s just going back and forth from the circuit.
-The metro is convenient and comfortable with taxis being a good way to traverse the sections of the city not covered by the metro lines.
+Walking around in the city centre is easy, but distances are vast and you will find yourself using public transport at some stage even if it’s just for getting to and from the circuit.
+The metro is convenient and comfortable for longer distances while taxis are a good way to traverse parts of the city not covered by the metro lines.

-Pick up a Shanghai Jiaotong Card at a metro station or convenience store, top it up, and never bother waiting in line for a ticket or fumbling around for cash again during your stay.
-The card can be used on the metro, in buses and in taxis and when you leave you can hand in your card and get back whatever you didn’t spend.
+Pick up a Shanghai Jiaotong Card at a metro station or convenience store, top it up, and never bother waiting in line for a ticket or fumbling around for cash.
+The card can be used on the metro, in buses and in taxis and when you leave you can return your card and get back whatever you didn’t spend.

 Shanghai Maglev Train

-Getting around on Shanghai’s Metro is as easy as mass transit comes.
-The system is modern, clean and by European standards, very cheap costing between 3 and 9 RMB depending on the length of your journey.
-Keep in mind if you’re using the metro a lot that the system only operates from 6.30am to 9pm.
+Getting around on Shanghai’s Metro is easy.
+The system is modern, clean and very cheap, costing between 3 and 9 RMB depending on the length of your journey.
+Keep in mind if you’re using the metro a lot that the system only operates from 6.30 am to 9 pm.

 to the Grand Prix

-Shanghai’s Metro line 11 stops at the Shanghai Circuit station – an easy walk to the entrance of the circuit.
+Shanghai’s Metro Line 11 stops at the Shanghai Circuit station – a short walk to the entrance of the circuit.
 Trains on line 11 terminate at either Huaqiao or North Jiading so check before you board the train that it is destined for Huaqiao or change to the correct train at Jiading Xincheng.

 to the Airport

-Somewhat slower, generally more convenient and definitely cheaper, it’s also possible to take the metro all the way from the airport to central Shanghai.
-Metro line 2 (green line) crosses central Shanghai and continues on to Hong Qiao airport.
+Slower than the Maglev, but also cheaper, you can take the metro from the airport to central Shanghai.
+Metro line 2 (green line) crosses central Shanghai and continues to Hong Qiao Airport.

 Taxi & Rideshare

-There may not be a great tradition of Chinese F1 drivers but most taxi drivers in Shanghai drive like they’re preparing for the audition.
+There may not be a great tradition of Chinese F1 drivers but most taxi drivers in Shanghai drive like they’re auditioning.

 Taxis in Shanghai are affordable and usually run on a meter.
-Always use an official, licensed taxi and be advised that most drivers you encounter won’t speak much English.
+Be advised that most drivers won’t speak much English.
+If you don’t speak Shanghainese or Mandarin, it’s best to have someone at your hotel write down the destination for the driver.

 Sometimes its easier to just use an app and avoid any confusion.
-There’s no Uber in Shanghai, or Asian rideshare giant Grab, but there is DiDi whose Apple and Android apps are available in English.
+There’s no Uber or Grab in Shanghai, but there is DiDi whose Apple and Android apps are available in English.

 to the Grand Prix